 Individual mentors, chosen by the student, direct each student paper, but the requirements for this course are the same for all students.
-The faculty of the Department has adopted a common syllabus for the course, including deadlines.
+The faculty of the department has adopted a common syllabus for the course, including deadlines.
 Therefore, only the chairperson can grant a change in deadline for any of the assignments, and then only for the most extenuating of reasons.

 Each mentor, however, establishes individual requirements for several aspects of the senior thesis process.
-It is our students' responsibility to consult with their mentors to determine their expectations for the following:
+It is the responsibility of each student to consult with his or her mentor to determine his or her expectations for the following:

-- Frequency of meetings and their scheduling. - How the first submission of each assignment is graded. - Penalties for inadequate first versions of papers. - Whether electronic versions of completed assignments are allowed.
+- Frequency of meetings and their scheduling. - How the first submission of each assignment is graded. - Penalties for inadequate first versions of papers. - Whether electronic versions of completed assignments are allowed or required.